tallen-hashicorp/vault-pr-ad-testing/README.md

 ## LDAP Secrets Engine

-### Testing with Static Creds
+### Testing with Static Credentials

-`vault read /ldap/static-cred/hashicorp` works on the PR if the Primary is down however the TTL will not get renewed
+The command `vault read /ldap/static-cred/hashicorp` works on the PR even when the Primary is down.
+However, the TTL will not get renewed.

 ```bash
 vault secrets enable ldap